 - got lucky with a rent-controlled/stable apartment

 Getting roommates can drastically lower your rent from like $3,000 to $1,000.
 That’s approximately $24,000 a year that goes back in your pocket when having roommates.
-But living with roommates during a pandemic where most of us are working remotely can be really difficult.
+But living with roommates during a time most of us are working remotely can be really difficult.
 So choose your roommates wisely!

 13) NYC is One of the Most Expensive Cities

 The cost of living is probably the most notorious thing about living in New York City.
 It’s expensive.
 Especially if you’re a single person.
 To live in a one-bedroom apartment in New York City without roommates, you’re looking at about $2,000 to $4,000/month for an apartment.

 You may be able to lower than price if you live in an affordable neighborhood which is usually an area with higher crime rates or that is 90+ minutes from Manhattan.